OpenGene/fastp/README.md

   -a, --adapter_sequence               the adapter for read1.
 For SE data, if not specified, the adapter will be auto-detected.
 For PE data, this is used if R1/R2 are found not overlapped. (string [=auto])
       --adapter_sequence_r2            the adapter for read2 (PE data only).
 This is used if R1/R2 are found not overlapped.
 If not specified, it will be the same as <adapter_sequence> (string [=])
       --adapter_fasta                  specify a FASTA file to trim both read1 and read2 (if PE) by all the sequences in this FASTA file (string [=])
-      --detect_adapter_for_pe          by default, the adapter sequence auto-detection is enabled for SE data only, turn on this option to enable it for PE data.
+      --detect_adapter_for_pe          enable adapter detection for PE data to get ultra-clean data.
+It takes more time to find just a little bit more adapters.

   # global trimming options
   -f, --trim_front1                    trimming how many bases in front for read1, default is 0 (int [=0])